sandilsranasinghe/sandilsranasinghe/README.md

 ### Hi there 👋
 - 🧔‍♂️ I'm a fullstack developer using python, HTML/CSS/JS, react, django
-- 📫 How to reach me: sandilsranasinghe@gmail.com
+- 📧 How to reach me: sandilsranasinghe@gmail.com
+- 📫 You can also connect with me on my [linkedin](https://www.linkedin.com/in/sandilsranasinghe/)
 - 🖤 My hobbies include watching anime, taking naps and playing mobile games
 - 🌱 I’m currently a computer science engineering undergraduate student
 - :computer: check out my site https://sandilsranasinghe.com/

 <!--
 **sandilsranasinghe/sandilsranasinghe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.